65. On Affection of Fathers for their Children

 Every day, every hour, we say things about others which ought more properly to be addressed to ourselves if only we had learned to turn our thoughts inward as well as widely outward.
 Similarly, many authors inflict wounds on the cause they defend by dashing out against the attackers, hurling shafts at their enemies which can properly be hurled back at them.

 Montaigne closes out his essay talking about how brain-children can mean just as much to an individual as actual children.
-I noticed today that a project I’ve been working on at work has taken on that kind of meaning to me, so much so that I actually referred to it as a baby in conversations.
-So I’ll create a second ending to this story on a more positive note, agreeing with Montaigne that life gives us many forms of creation at different points in our lives and we should feel no less pride for the positive and lasting contributions we make to humanity through our thoughts as we do through our offspring:
+I noticed last year that a project I had been working on acquired a deeper meaning for me, so much so that I actually referred to it as a baby in conversations.
+I agree with Montaigne that life gives us many forms of creation at different points in our lives and we should feel no less pride for the positive and lasting contributions we make to humanity through our thoughts as we do through our offspring:

 Now once we consider the fact that we love our children simply because we begot them, calling them our second selves, we can see that we also produce something else from ourselves, no less worthy of commendation: for the things we engender in our soul, the offspring of our mind, of our wisdom and talents, are the products of a part more noble than the body and are more purely our own.